Creedmoor migrant protests get heated

 At least 750 men are expected to live there, but Lee is working on getting a confirmation on that number from the mayor today.

-“There are many offices buildings in Manhattan and the other boroughs that have space,” Stavisky said “That is more humane ... the infrastructure is just not there.
+“There are many office buildings in Manhattan and the other boroughs that have space,” Stavisky said.
+“That is more humane ... the infrastructure is just not there.
 The air conditioning, the heating ... this is a lose, lose situation.”

 Gabby Romain, 78, a senior who utilizes the facility, said she no longer takes the bus there because there are people who use drugs at the intersection of Hillside Avenue and Rance Street, and she foresees a bigger security issue with the migrants.